Coloquinte/moosic-yosys-plugin/README.md

-# moosic-yosys-plugin: Logic Locking for Yosys
+# Logic Locking for Yosys

 ## Using the plugin